Playingtygre/Labb11-Intro-to-MVC/Person_of_the_year/Readme.md

 # Person Of the Year #
-This Application allows user unput to search thru TIME PERSON OF THE YEAR database using years.
+This Application allows user unput to search thru a set list of person of the year.

 ## Author:
 Tiger Hsu <br>